The polarization of a σ bond due to electron withdrawing or electron donating effect of adjacent groups or atoms is referred to as inductive effect.

 * It arises due to electronegativity difference between two atoms forming a sigma bond.

 * It is transmitted through the sigma bonds.
+No pi bonds are involved.

 * The magnitude of inductive effect decreases while moving away from the groups causing it.

 * It is a permanent effect.
+It may create permanent dipole in the molecule.

 * It influences the chemical and physical properties of compounds.